'Dead Glaze Bubbles' as an Advanced Age Sign

 After a very long time (usually hundreds of years) some bubbles close to the glaze surface may develop a tiny hole (not visible to the bare eye).
 Bubbles in contact with crackles inside the glaze can also develop these.

 After more time some of these tiny holes change into straight tiny cracks (invisible without strong magnification).
 Still later these straight crack become cross-shaped ( a vertical and a horizontal crack).
 These minute openings can get infiltrated by dirt from the environment over time (not all do).
-This results in the bubble interior turning to a dark brown or black color.
+This results in the bubble interior turning to a dark brown or black colour.
 They are then called "dead bubbles" presumably because they are bubbles no more.

 As it takes a very long time for bubbles to reach this stage, this can be a sign that the glaze is really old, usually several hundred years.